Amortized Safe Active Learning for Real-Time Data Acquisition: Pretrained Neural Policies From Simulated Nonparametric Functions: Experiments

 We report the mean and standard errors on the test dataset in~\cref{table-result_al,figure-result_al}, training loss values in~\cref{appendix-ablation}.
-We begin by comparing the model performance: As expected, AL methods generally outperform random sampling, with the exception of the Airline dataset.
+AL methods generally outperform random sampling, with the exception of the Airline dataset.
 Among the AL methods, we observe that the performance of AGP sometimes and of DAD often deteriorates (DAD is particularly bad when $D \geq 2$).
 AGP~\citep{Bitzer2023amortized_gp} infers hyperparameters to approximate Type II maximum likelihood, which might not fully align with the exploration needs of AL tasks.
-Similarly, DAD is not designed for nonparametric modeling (see~\cref{appendix-objective_details-DAD}).
-Our AAL method, along with the DAD and Random baselines, require GPs only for evaluation purposes.
-In contrast, GP AL and AGP AL methods rely on GP modeling and acquisition optimization during querying, which significantly increases their runtime compared to our approach~\crefp{figure-result_al}.
+DAD is not designed for nonparametric modeling (see~\cref{appendix-objective_details-DAD}).
+SVGP approximates vanilla GP with 15 ivs.
+However, training a SVGP requires more iterations than a vanilla GP while the computation reduction of each iteration is not obvious in our data sizes--resulting in a higher time cost.
+MGP method provides the strongest modeling results in most of the tasks, but requires multiple GP models and is around 3000x slower than our AAL.
+ALINE, PFN and TabPFN have the same deployment complexity up to a constant factor~\crefp{appendix-experiment_details-deploy_complexity,tableS-deploy_complexities}.
+ALINE and PFN show comparable learning outcomes and TabPFN learns particularly good on the Airfoil dataset; however, they are slower than our approach in all scenarios due to attention to the pool.
+For 20 queries, our AAL spends $< 0.3$ (s), around 10x-3000x faster than AGP's $< 3$ (s), vanilla GP's $< 50$ (s), SVGP's $< 120$ (s), and MGP's $16$ (min).
+When compared to other amortized approaches (ALINE, PFN, and TabPFN), AAL is at least 5x faster, except on the small Airline dataset (less than 200 points split into observation, validation, and pool sets) where it is roughly 2.5x faster.
+Additionally, our method offers a significant advantage in training time compared to ALINE; because ALINE relies on a discretized search pool, its training time is an order of magnitude longer~\crefp{tableS-training_time}.

-In summary, our results clearly highlight the advantages of our method on time-sensitive tasks: AAL operates at least an order of magnitude faster than GP-based baselines, while remaining highly effective in exploration.
+In summary, our results clearly highlight the advantages of our method on time-sensitive tasks: AAL operates at least an order of magnitude faster, while remaining highly effective in exploration.